3rd Battalion, 24th Marines: Operation Iraqi Freedom 2009

 3/24 again deployed to Iraq in September 2009 with the 2nd Marine Division under the II Marine Expeditionary Force (commanded by General Dennis Hejlik).
 3/24 conducted a relief-in-place with 3rd Battalion, 3rd Marines, and Regimental Combat Team 8 (8th Marine Regiment), taking over counter-insurgency operations in Al Anbar, Iraq.
 Organized as a Task Force, 3/24 was supported by attachments from the 25th Marine Regiment, 4th Tank Battalion, 4th Medical Battalion (United States Marine Corps) and 9 female marines from Comm Co, 4th MARDIV (first Female United States marines to deploy with an infantry battalion).
 During their time in Iraq they were responsible for providing military police and convoy security along with training Iraqi forces as TFMP (Task Force Military Police).
 3/24 was spread out over 500 miles with elements at Al-Qa'im, Ar Rutba, Al Asad Airbase, Al Taqaddum, and Combat Outposts on the borders with Jordan and Syria.
 Among other missions, Kilo and India Company were a helo-borne Quick Reaction Force, while Weapons, India, and Lima companies conducted convoys and patrols in the Fallujah and Ramadi areas of operation.
 The battalion returned home in February 2010.
 3/24 has the distinction of being the last Marine Corps combat unit to leave Operation Iraqi Freedom.

 Scout Sniper Platoon, H&S Company, 3/24 conducts joint training in the Black Sea (Ukraine) in support of NATO Partnership For Peace 2011.

 Operations in Afghanistan

 200+ marines from 3/24 were deployed to Afghanistan during "the surge" from February–July, 2010, with 2nd Marine Expeditionary Brigade and Marine Expeditionary Brigade-Afghanistan.
 They were deployed throughout Helmand Province as Military Transition Teams and security detachments.
 These marines are distinguished in being the last members of 3/24 to serve in a combat zone before the unit was officially retired in 2013.
 In addition, these marines were awarded the Presidential Unit Citation by President Barack Obama, published by headquarters Marine Corps in administrative message (MARADMIN) 615/12.

 Black Sea 2011

-In May 2011, 3/24 deployed with 4th Force Reconnaissance Company to Ukraine/Black Sea in support of NATO Partnership for Peace Exercise Seabreeze 11.
+In May 2011, 3/24 deployed with 4th Force Reconnaissance Company to Ukraine/Black Sea in support of NATO Exercise Sea Breeze 2011.
 Training consisted of combat firing, counter piracy training operations, non-combatant evacuation operations, amphibious assault, airborne operations, and board, search and seizure training aboard ship.